LaurentMazare/diffusers-rs/README.md

 Inpainting can be used to modify an existing image based on a prompt and modifying the part of the initial image specified by a mask.
-This requires different unet weights that could be downloaded on [runwayml/stable-diffusion-inpainting](https://huggingface.co/runwayml/stable-diffusion-inpainting/tree/main/unet).
-The weights then have to be converted from the `.bin` PyTorch format to the `.ot` format, see the commands in the following section.
+This requires different unet weights `unet-inpaint.ot` that could also be retrieved from this [repo](https://huggingface.co/lmz/rust-stable-diffusion-v1-5) and should also be placed in the `data/` directory.

 The following command runs this image to image pipeline: